 Financial crimes like fraud are taken extremely seriously by federal authorities and the government, and the criminal penalties associated with a federal fraud conviction can have devastating consequences for defendants and their loved ones.
 Not only do offenses like embezzlement and mortgage fraud typically involve some sort of deceit, misrepresentation or trickery, which is the hallmark of a fraud crime, these types of crimes often have multiple victims and can result in significant financial loss to others, which makes fraud a particularly contemptible crime in the eyes of the law.
-If you are accused of a fraud offense like embezzlement, mortgage fraud, immigration fraud or bankruptcy fraud, you should have the highest-quality defense possible, and that is where our federal criminal defense attorneys come in.
+If you are accused of a fraud offense like embezzlement, mortgage fraud, immigration fraud, ppp fraud or bankruptcy fraud, you should have the highest-quality defense possible, and that is where our federal criminal defense attorneys come in.
 Contact Federal Criminal Defense Pro today to find out how we can help you defend against federal fraud charges.

 Experienced Federal Fraud Defense Lawyers